 Sr. Lisa Buscher is a Religious of the Sacred Heart of Jesus (RSCJ) with a background in Spiritual Direction, Campus Ministry, Vocation Ministry as well as teaching in various Sacred Heart Schools.
 Before entering the Society of the Sacred Heart in 2001, she worked in full-time lay parish ministry in the Diocese of Phoenix as a pastoral minister.
 Sr. Buscher coordinated and directed ministries with Youth, Liturgy, Music and Christian Initiation.

 Sr. Buscher is a graduate of Grand Canyon University, Phoenix, AZ.
 (Religion-1990) and holds an MA in Theology from Catholic Theological Union, Chicago, IL (concentration: Word and Worship/Bible-2002) and a Master of Divinity, Catholic Theological Union, Chicago, IL (concentration: Scripture – 2006).
-She currently ministers as Assistant Director of Contemplative Leaders in Action for The Office of Ignatian Spirituality for theMaryland and USA Northeast Provinces of the Society of Jesus and she is on the Core Team at Sophie’s Well: A Center for Sacred Heart Spirituality for her United States-Canada Province.
+She currently ministers as Program Director of Contemplative Leaders in Action for the Office of Ignatian Spirituality of theMaryland and USA Northeast Provinces of the Society of Jesus, and she is on the Core Team at Sophie’s Well: A Center for Sacred Heart Spirituality for her United States-Canada Province.

 Henry Frank Communication and Advancement Manager Office of Ignatian Spirituality firstname.lastname@example.org